AdobeDocs/federated-audience-composition.en/help/data-management/gs-models.md

      * **1-1**: one occurrence of the source table can have at most one corresponding occurrence of the target table.

-All the links defined for your datamodel are listed as below:
+All the links defined for your data model are listed as below:

 ![](assets/datamodel_alllinks.png){zoomable="yes"}

 >[!TAB Canvas view]

-To create links between tables of your datamodel from the Canvas view tab, follow these steps:
+To create links between tables of your data model from the Canvas view tab, follow these steps:

 1. Access the Canvas view of your data model and choose the two tables you want to link